-We always advise our clients not to take the insurance carrier’s questions and review process personally.
+Don’t take the insurance carrier’s questions and review process personally.
 The insurer is not accusing you of anything negative.

 They are simply trying to be diligent and fair before issuing a life insurance policy.

-At Over50 Life Insure we can help you determine what rates you will most likely qualify for, as well as share industry insight when it comes to the most affordable life insurance over 50 years of age.
+I can help you determine what rates you will most likely qualify for, as well as share industry insight when it comes to the most affordable life insurance over 50 years of age.